AOR AR-DV1 "Digital

 Of course AOR provides NO service

-information (not even a decent block diagram) of this receiver.
+information (not even a decent accurate block diagram) of this receiver.
 AOR USA did

-respond back to us when we reported it, but gave no resolution or answer.
+respond back to us when we reported the display error with sample #1, but gave no resolution or answer.

 MW and FM Broadcast